Dog friendly walks

 Centennial Parklands in Moore Park is one of Sydney’s largest off-leash recreational spaces.
-Just 5 kms south east of the city, the park has 154 hectares where dogs are welcome to run free.
+Just 5km south east of the city, the park has 154 hectares where dogs are welcome to run free.
 In particular, Sandstone Ridge and Federation Valley are both popular off-leash areas within the park.

-Heading west, Lake Parramatta is a beautiful bushland reserve and lake, created when Hunts Creek was dammed in 1856.
+Visit Lake Parramatta in Sydney West fo a beautiful bushland reserve and lake.
+The reserve is also popular for picnicking, aquatic activities and bushwalking, with a visitors kiosk open on weekends. .
 There are a number of bush trails to choose from with dogs on-leash throughout the reserve, in protection of the native wildlife.

-As always, be mindful of other park and coastal walk visitors and observe the etiquette of responsible dog ownership in public spaces.
-Take care to check local signage for details of on and off-leash times as these may differ, and clean up after your dog responsibly, making use of the dog litter bag dispensers provided at most parks and public recreation areas.
+When walking your dog be mindful of other park and coastal walk visitors, and observe the etiquette of responsible dog ownership in public spaces.
+Take care to check local signage for details of on and off-leash times as these may differ.
+Ensure you clean up after your dog responsibly, making use of the dog litter bag dispensers provided at most parks and public recreation areas.